The requirements vary for all scholarships. Most are academic and/or need based.

-You should receive an email confirmation through UV Link email if your application was successfully submitted.
+You should receive an email confirmation through myUVU email if your application was successfully submitted.

 The amount can vary anywhere from partial to full tuition (no fees), unless otherwise indicated.
 If a student is offered more than one award, it may be necessary to indicate a preference.
 Combined award amounts may be less than or equal to full tuition only.